istio/old_pilot_repo/doc/configuration-flow.md

 particular kind.
 The controller streams the events to the subscribers, and also maintains a local cache view of the entire store.

-The flow of configuration starts at the operator, continues to the platform-specific persistent store, and then triggers a notification event at the remote proxy component.
+The flow of configuration starts at the operator (1), continues to the platform-specific persistent store (2), and then triggers a notification event at the remote proxy component (3).

-## User input
+## 1. User input

 Istio Manager provides a command line interface called `istioctl` that exposes the REST-based configuration store interface.
 The tool validates that its YAML input satisfies the schema for the registered Istio configuration kind, and stores the validated input in the store.

-## Configuration storage
+## 2. Configuration storage

 Istio configuration storage is platform-specific.
 Below, we focus on Kubernetes, since Istio Manager model is close to Kubernetes model of Third-Party